weaveworks/weave/site/using-weave/manual-ip-address.md

 round-trip min/avg/max/stddev = 1.048/1.048/1.048/0.000 ms
 ~~~

-And do the same in the container on $HOST1:
+And in the other direction...

 ~~~bash
 root@04c4831fafd3:/# ping -c 1 -q 10.2.1.1